toffernator/dl-project/README.md

 poetry run main
 ```

-Your final direcotry structure should look like:
+Your final directory structure should look like:

 ```
 .